Fine Art (Art and Design)Print Page

 - Shout About Art

 You will also enjoy the benefits of educational visits.

 The skills you will learn are not only essential for the Fine Art industry but are transferrable to other areas such as advertising and marketing, exhibition design, publishing and illustrating, photography, teaching, art therapy and working for community arts projects, arts administration and management, plus many more.
 Professional practice is a key feature of this course, students will build an innovative and diverse portfolio to take them onto to Higher Education and/or employment.

 If you have not achieved a C grade or above in English or maths, you will as part of your course be required to work towards this as part of your study programme.
 You will be given the opportunity to go on work experience at certain times during your course.

-4 GCSE subjects with 4 points or grades A*- C including GCSE English or maths.
+4 GCSE subjects with 4 points or grades C and above, including 4 points or C grade in GCSE English or maths.
 Candidates are encouraged to ensure they gain points in all subjects taken.
 Alternatively you will need an appropriate Level 2 qualification at merit grade.

 In order to apply for the Extended Diploma, you must have achieved the Foundation Diploma.

 You will need to bring a portfolio of work to your interview.

 A good level of ICT knowledge is required.

 To apply for this course please click the apply button and complete the online application form.
 If you have any queries with regards to your application or would like further information and support please contact us on 01325 503030.